glhaugan/glhaugan.github.io/LfP/README.md

 I collected administrative and GIS data on communities and performed statistical matching in R to pair treatment communities with statistically similar comparison communities.
 I developed contingency plans for conducting fieldwork in conflict zones during a global pandemic, and oversaw baseline household surveys in April 2021 with 3,000 rural households, measuring outcomes related to perceptions of tenure security, agricultural productivity, illicit crop cultivation, and conflict.

 ### Result
 After the baseline analysis, I led a workshop with key stakeholders, presenting results and recommendations to improve program rollout.
+You can find our final report [here](https://www.norc.org/content/dam/norc-org/pdf2023/cel-colombia-land-baseline-report.pdf).